 Parents place their trust in the Y to help their children thrive.
 Our core values-caring, honesty, respect, and responsibility are part of everything we do.
 Because of this, we place great value on creating the most child-safe environment possible.
-We believe when parents are well informed about safety protocols, it assists our constant vigilance of all who have potential access to children.
-The following are zero-tolerance YMCA Code of Conduct policies.
-Parents are encouraged to report any deviation from these policies immediately to the Senior Child Care Director or Branch Executive Director.
+We believe when parents are well informed about safety protocols, it greatly assists our constant vigilance of all who have potential access to children.
+The following should be established zero-tolerance YMCA policies that are regularly communicated with parents.
+Parents should be regularly encouraged to report any deviation from these policies immediately.

-- A child should never be alone with a staff member (maybe separate, but in full view of others). - Children should not be contacted by YMCA staff except for issues relating directly to currently active YMCA activities ٠ (i.e., no letters, email, telephone calls, texts, Facebook, visits, non-YMCA excursions, etc.). - Children should never receive gifts of any kind from individual Y staff members. ٠ - Children should always be transported in YMCA-identified vehicles or appropriately identified vendor-operated • vehicles.
-Children should never be transported in a staff member's personal vehicle, and never alone. - Y staff members should not babysit Y members or program participants.

-- Children attending a Y Early Childhood Program, BASE, Camp or other Youth Development program must sign in and out of the program each day and will only be released to pre-authorized individuals with a state issued ID that are listed in their file. - Parents who become aware of hazing, bullying, or similar inappropriate behavior should report the incident to the Senior Child Care Director or Branch Executive.
-Such behavior is often the precursor of peer-to-peer abuse and must be addressed immediately. - Children should be encouraged to discuss their experiences with their parents and identify any behavior or activity that made them uncomfortable.
+- A child should never be alone with a staff member (but may be separate, if in full view of others). • - Children should not be contacted by YMCA staff except for issues relating directly to currently active YMCA activities ٠ (i.e., no letters, email, telephone calls, texts, Facebook, visits, non-YMCA excursions, etc.). - Children should never receive gifts of any kind from individual Y staff members. • - Children should always be transported in YMCA-identified vehicles (or appropriately identified vendor-operated • vehicles), never in a staff member's personal vehicle, and never alone. - Y staff members should not babysit Y members or program participants.
+If the babysitting relationship pre-existed the Y relationship, the President of the YMCA of Delaware could make an exception, but a specific acknowledgement should be signed by the parents and the babysitting staff member and retained by the Y. - Children in child care must sign in and out of programs each day and will only be released to preauthorized individuals. - Parents who become aware of hazing, bullying, or similar behavior should report the incident to the Y. Such behavior is often the precursor of peer-to-peer abuse and must be addressed. - Children should be encouraged to discuss their experiences with their parents and identify any behavior or activity ٠ that made them uncomfortable.
 Parents need to be aware that programs like gymnastics and aquatics require some physical contact between adult and child to provide the necessary instruction, coaching, and spotting.
-A single touch in a normally inappropriate place may not be an inappropriate touch if it occurred while trying to prevent an accident, injury, etc. Parents are encouraged to speak to a Senior Child Care Director or Branch Executive should they have concerns. - Parents should be provided with the names of at least two separate Y individuals whom they may contact if they believe there is an issue of any kind that needs to be addressed. - Delaware law requires ALL ADULTS to report cases of suspected abuse and neglect to the state authorities.
-Therefore, all YMCA members are mandated to report any suspected child abuse.
+A single touch in a normally inappropriate place may not be an inappropriate touch if it occurred while trying to prevent an injury, etc. - Parents should be provided with the names of at least two separate Y individuals whom they may contact if they . believe there is an issue of any kind that needs to be addressed. - Delaware law requires ALL ADULTS to report cases of suspected abuse to the authorities.

-The Y of Delaware employs hundreds of staff members and volunteers to work with youth in the various programs we offer.
-To keep children in our programs safe, we intensively screen potential employees and volunteers by using a detailed application form, comprehensive interview process, reference checks, and criminal / abuse registry background checks.
+The Y of Delaware has hundreds of staff members and volunteers working with youth in the many programs we offer.
+To keep children in our programs safe, we intensively screen potential employees and volunteers by using a detailed application form, comprehensive interview process, reference checks and criminal background checks.